About the Texas Bowl

 The Minnesota Golden Gophers and Syracuse Orange faced off on December 27th, 2013 in the last game of the Texas Bowl’s Big 12/Big Ten cycle.
 The Orange, who filled the Big 12’s slot after the conference wasn’t able to produce enough bowl-eligible teams, pulled out a last minute win over the Golden Gophers, sending Minnesota home from Houston with a loss for the second straight year.

-2014 will bring new conference partners for the Texas Bowl, as The Texas Bowl will have the 3rd pick in the Big 12 after the teams are selected for the College Football Playoff, and will pick from a pool of five teams in the SEC, following the College Football Playoff and Capital One Bowl’s pick.
+2014 bought a new conference partners for the Texas Bowl, as the Texas Bowl has the 3rd pick in the Big 12 after the teams are selected for the College Football Playoff, and is a part of a pool of six bowls in the SEC who receive an SEC team following the selection of the College Football Playoff and Capital One Bowl.

-2014 also brought a new title sponsor for the Texas Bowl, as the game became known as the AdvoCare Texas Bowl.
-The partnership aligns with the AdvoCare Texas Kickoff, an ongoing season opening kickoff game at Reliant Stadium.
+2014 also brought a new title sponsor for the Texas Bowl, as the game became known as the Texas Bowl.
+The partnership aligns with the AdvoCare Texas Kickoff, an ongoing season opening kickoff game at NRG Stadium.